 Here is the thought that cannot be thought in modern civilized discourse.
 To think it involves so many unquestioned assumptions by which our existing social arrangements are maintained that we cower from it in fear.
 We need to recognize that Exxon is the enemy.
 We need to recognize that Exxon is not a few humans but an artificial construct created by our hands but now alive with a life of its own.
 Imagine for a moment that all the stockholders of Exxon awoke tomorrow morning from a shared nightmare in which they saw the state of the earth one hundred years from now and it shook them all to the bone.
 Imagine every stockholder suddenly insisting that the board of directors immediately develop a plan to ween the world off its oil addiction.
 This imaginative scenario is one in which human beings take the maximum responsibility for their choices and use their maximum courage to stand for what is right.
 What would be the outcome?
 Nothing.
 It is not legally possible for Exxon to do any such thing.
 It must only do that which will bring maximum profit to its stockholders.
 This is what I mean by we have created an artifact that now has a life of its own.

 I do not want to be misunderstood as just another left-leaning guy railing against corporations.
 Corporations are simply collections of human beings, some of whom have committed evil acts and made evil decisions and will again, most of whom have not and will not.
 Most human beings are well intentioned.
 Human beings have a deep need to give back to the societies in which they have received all they have needed to survive.
 We are moved by the generosity of the hand that gives us our existence and this whole beautiful earth on which to experience it.
 It provokes a desire to give something back, to make something of the many gifts we have been given.
-Corporations simply harness that natural desire, though in the environment of truth-repressions they do tend to deliver shoddy, if not down right destructive, results.
+Corporations simply harness that natural desire.

 Exxon is, of course, just the whipping pole I chose as an example because it is the largest corporation on earth and the one currently in the driver’s seat of United States foreign policy making.
 Any number of other organizations could just as easily be analyzed along the same lines.
 This is what we are up against and so far it is proving to be an enemy to future well-being we are wholly incapable of defeating.
 How can we defeat the Nazi threat of our generation when it is not concentrated in a country or a particular political ideology but pervades our entire consciousness?
 We are so enamored by the loud bells and whistles of our modern technology that it has become impossible for most individuals to imagine living together any other way.
 We are enslaved.